mohammedibrahim/boarding-cards/README.md

 ```

 ## New Output Format
-To create a new change the output format
+To create a new output format

 Go to
 ```
-OutputFormater
+boarding-cards -> app -> OutputFormater
 ```
 Create a new class that extend AbstractStringOutputFormat class and implement OutputFormat interface